andrewyur/photography-portfolio/README.md

 portfolio website for my photography

+piggybacks off of a reverse-engineered private apple API for displaying photos in a shared album instead of storing photos locally

-metadata for photos are periodically fetched from this [service](https://github.com/andrewyur/photography-fetcher#), stored in a cloud storage bucket, which is then loaded by the client and used to fetch urls for the photos.
+metadata for photos are periodically fetched by this [service](https://github.com/andrewyur/photography-fetcher#), stored in a cloud storage bucket, which is then loaded by the client and used to fetch urls for the photos.

+the website passes calls to the url generation API through a private forward proxy which attaches CORS headers, because the apple API does not include them.

 ## Todo

 - [x] initial photo metdatata processing
 - [x] PhotoBatch
-- [ ] photo loader service
+- [x] photo loader service
-- [ ] PhotoCard
+- [x] PhotoCard
 - [ ] fullscreen photo viewing
 - [ ] decoration
-  - [ ] wall texture
+  - [ ] repeating wall texture
   - [ ] photo frames and time cards
   - [ ] album title and title photo
   - [ ] paper texture for closeup